CubOfJudahsLion/tm-ghci/README.md

 `%UserProfile%\AppData\ Roaming\TeXmacs\plugins\` in
 Windows.)

-`ghci` needs to be in the system `PATH` for the plugin to work.
+`ghci` needs to be in your `PATH` for the plugin to work.

-The plugin is rather simple — mostly forwarding input and output.
+The plugin is comparatively simple, as its job is mostly forwarding input and output.
 The resulting interaction and evaluation facilities are all TeXmacs’s.

 ### Building and installing from source